starless-sky-protocol/starless-sky-network/README.md

 - Anonymous and custom identities without revealing the real identity of the keypair holder;
 - Based on symmetric and asymmetric encryption, no information is stored in plain text in the network storage.
 - Keys and values are never stored directly in the network storage;
-- Fast and instant content delivery network - no network authenticity required;
+- Fast and instant content delivery network - no network confirmations required;
 - Easy implementation and use.
-- It is naturally impossible to spoof information.
+- It is naturally *impossible* to spoof information.

 ## Security Considerations

 There is no perfect system, but there are procedures that make a network secure enough to don't have problems in the future.
 This system uses the latest encryption technologies and tends to be secure.

-Read `doc/considerations.md` to understand the best security practices for a network that can store identities.
+Read the [security considerations section](https://starless-sky-protocol.github.io/docs/#/considerations) to understand the best security practices for a network that can store identities.

 ## Documentation

-For system documentation, consult the `doc` folder inside this repository.
-You should start learning from `getting-started.md`.

-After setting up, test your network using the testing utility in this repository.
-Read `building-tests.md` to get started with tests.
+You can read documentation about Starless Sky Network, API and resources for developers at https://starless-sky-protocol.github.io/docs/.

 ## Roadmap